-Sustainable Development Solutions Network, Indicators and monitoring framework for the Sustainable Development Goals, June 2015
+Sustainable Development Solutions Network.
+Indicators and Monitoring Framework for the Sustainable Development Goals.
+June 2015

-Sustainable Development Solutions Network, Indicators and a monitoring framework for the Sustainable Development Goals: launching a data revolution for the SDGs, 2015
+Sustainable Development Solutions Network (2015).
+Indicators and a Monitoring Framework for the Sustainable Development Goals: Launching a data revolution for the SDGs.

-TENDULKAR, S, Demand for better statistics and use of data, Partnership in Statistics for the 21st Century (PARIS21) Secretariat, OECD Development Cooperation Directorate, October 2003
+Tendulkar, S (2009) 'Demand for Better Statistics and Use of Data', PARIS21 Secretariat, OECD Development Cooperation Directorate, October.